marano/blog/_posts/2014-03-18-routes-to-spec-or-not-to-spec-in-a-rails-app.markdown

 ## How it should be done?

-It's a lot easy to forget unused routes when using [resources][resources] (if you're not using resources you're wrong, ok?).
+It's a lot easier to forget unused routes when using [resources][resources] (if you're not using resources you're wrong, ok?).
 Who never left a:

 {% highlight ruby linenos %}
 resources :articles